 The Cocker Spaniel Mix (sometimes called the Colonial Cocker Spaniel) is a mixed breed created by blending the American Cocker Spaniel with the English Cocker Spaniel.
 It’s a gentle breed that’s never aggressive but easily develops social anxiety and cannot be alone for long periods.
 Spaniels date back to the 14th century, but the Colonial Cocker Spaniel’s exact origin is a mystery.
 It’s an energetic working dog with a moderately long muscular neck and rounded back.
-They have round, dark, low set eyes and long, floppy ears and a slightly longer than a medium-length coat.
+They have round, dark, low-set eyes long, floppy ears, and a slightly longer than medium-length coat.

 Colonial Cocker spaniels are an intelligent breed that likes to please their owners.
 They want to be “good dogs” and go out of their way to make you happy and improve your mood.
-They are outgoing, rarely need harsh scolding, and they are very food motivated, so it will do anything for a treat.
+They are outgoing, rarely need harsh scolding, and they are very food-motivated, so they will do anything for a treat.

-3 Little-Known Facts About the American & English Cocker Spaniel Mix
+3 Little-Known Facts About the Cocker Spaniel Mix

 1. The Cocker Spaniel parent was one of the first 10 dog breeds recognized by the American Kennel Club.

 2. Cocker spaniels are the smallest sporting dog.

 3. Cocker Spaniels get their name from their ability to hunt the Woodcock, a type of bird.